 Stick It Down – Sketch

-I decided to have another go at trying to use the Monstera leaf ephemera.
+I decided to have another go at trying to use the Monstera leaf from the Summer Fruits ephemera.
 Taking the Totally Tropical stamp set (which came in the same kit as the stencil I used on card 2 – they can be purchased as a bundle) I stamped a pattern with Forest Glades and Purple Wine Altenew inks.
 I added a double strip of the golden washi tape and popped up the largest Monstera ephemera over it.
 I used Versafine Onyx Black ink to add a sentiment using the Snap Happy stamp set (from the May kit) and finished off with a few golden gems I had left from last month’s kit.

 Papercraft Challenge – Anything Goes